jayesh-tayade/Cybersecurity-projects/README.md

 # 🔐 Secure File Locker using Hybrid Cryptography

 ## 📌 Description
-This project implements a secure file encryption system using hybrid cryptography.
+This project implements a secure file encryption system using a hybrid cryptographic approach.
-AES is used to encrypt files, RSA is used to encrypt the AES key, and SHA-256 is used for password authentication.
+AES is used for fast file encryption, while RSA is used to securely encrypt the AES key.
+The system is visualized using a Streamlit-based web interface.

 ## 🔑 Cryptography Algorithms Used
 - AES (Symmetric Encryption)
 - RSA (Asymmetric Encryption)
-- SHA-256 (Password Hashing)

 ## Technologies Used
 - Python